indira-sm/CHL5222-Final-Project-Group-B/README.md

 6. Under "Create project as subdirectory of", use the Browse button to select a location on your computer of your choosing.
 7. Click on "Create Project".
 8. In RStudio, navigate to "Files".
-9. Open `main.R`, select all of the code in `main.R`, and click on "Run".
+9. Click on `main.R`, select all of the code in `main.R`, and click on "Run".

 All of the objects used in this analysis should now be in the various folders listed above (`data/`, `figures/`, `models/`, `tables/`, `tibbles/`, and `values/`).